johnrsibert/JonzPandemic/index.md

 The Johns Hopkins University Coronavirus Resource Center pegs the case-fatality ratio in the United States to be about [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).

-**Wonkish:** This distribution is skewed to the right, making it difficult to calculate an unambiguous central tendency.
+**Wonkish:** The distribution of observed CFRs is skewed to the right, making it difficult to calculate an unambiguous central tendency.
-The mean (or arithmetic average) and the median (the point where is an equal probability of falling above or below) of the ratio are both to the right of the mode (peak) of the distribution.
+Both the mean (or arithmetic average) and the median (the point where there is an equal probability of falling above or below) of the ratio are both to the right of the mode (peak) of the distribution.
 A less misleading measure of the likelihood of death is to look a the percentiles of the distribution.
 The vertical line labeled "97.5%" indicates the value of the case fatality ratio that is greater than